MyAirVault/BruhMCP/documents/mcp-server-creation-guide.md

 ## Best Practices

 ### Security
-- **Never log sensitive credentials** - All credentials are encrypted at rest using AES-256-GCM
+- **Never log sensitive credentials** - All credentials are stored as plain text for development
 - **Validate all inputs** before API calls using Joi schemas
 - **Handle authentication errors gracefully** - Implement proper error responses
 - **Use HTTPS for all API communications** - TLS required for external API calls